BlueScooter016/ScrapBay/README.md

 Welcome to the ScrapBay development team!

-ScrapBay is a modern and intuitive platform designed to help users buy, sell, and trade reusable materials and scrap items within local communities.
-Our mission is to promote sustainability and support a circular economy through seamless digital experiences.
+ScrapBay is a modern and intuitive platform designed to facilitate the buying, selling, and trading of reusable materials and scrap items within local communities.
+Our mission is to promote sustainability and support the circular economy through seamless and user-friendly digital experiences.

 ## Table of Contents